BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 ## Caveats and future considerations

 This project intentionally overwrites media when a new upload has the same filename (env-gated).
-That’s convenient during authoring, but there are implications:
+That's convenient during authoring, but there are implications:

 - Client/CDN caching: Media endpoints and S3/CDN typically serve long-lived, immutable caches.
 Always change the URL when content changes.
 We do this by appending a version query param (e.g., `?v=updatedAt`) to rendered URLs.
 If your CDN ignores query strings for cache keys, enable forwarding/including query strings to make busting effective.
 - Safety and auditability: Overwriting by filename erases the prior object.
 If you need history, enable S3 versioning and/or switch to “new filenames per change” in the future.
 You can also add a Payload versioned field to keep a reference to older doc metadata.
 - Scope: Overwrite-on-create hooks are currently implemented for Brand Logos, Project Screenshots, and Project Thumbnails.
 If you introduce new upload collections, consider copying the same hook pattern or extracting a shared helper.
 - Environment gating: Behavior defaults to enabled for `local`/`dev` and disabled for `prod`.
 You can force-enable with `OVERWRITE_MEDIA_ON_CREATE=true`.
 Treat production enables as a conscious decision.
-- Local dev suffixing: The hooks attempt to remove pre-existing files in `backend/media/*` to prevent Payload’s local adapter from suffixing filenames (e.g., "-1").
+- Local dev suffixing: The hooks attempt to remove pre-existing files in `backend/media/*` to prevent Payload's local adapter from suffixing filenames (e.g., "-1").
 If you see suffixes, check for residual files on disk and ensure the normalized filename path is cleaned.
 - Filenames and normalization: Hooks strip trailing `-N` counters from incoming names so repeated re-uploads keep a stable key.
-If you truly need filenames with `-1` in them, you’ll want to adjust the normalization logic.
+If you truly need filenames with `-1` in them, you'll want to adjust the normalization logic.
-- S3 ACLs and headers: We haven’t explicitly set Cache-Control headers on S3 objects yet; the frontend relies on versioned URLs.
+- S3 ACLs and headers: We haven't explicitly set Cache-Control headers on S3 objects yet; the frontend relies on versioned URLs.
 You may set `Cache-Control: public, max-age=31536000, immutable` on objects via the storage adapter for consistency with the local media route.
-- CloudFront/CDN invalidations: With versioned URLs you generally don’t need invalidations.
-If you move away from query-string versioning, you’ll need to invalidate changed paths on promotions.
+- CloudFront/CDN invalidations: With versioned URLs you generally don't need invalidations.
+If you move away from query-string versioning, you'll need to invalidate changed paths on promotions.

 Future improvements